diegoiast/fdbox/readme.md

 and C++ support (https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 If you plan on building this on DOS - there is a TurboC 2.02 project.
 Code does compile under TC - its tested all the time.
+If you want to test DJGPP/RHIDE there is a batch file which will run the correct Makefile (under the generated dos drive, see DosBox setup bellow).

 ## Why?
 Because.